barumau/pandunia/eng/201_xula.md

 1. da no safe kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da su no es vaf e mau. / da ha no vaf e no mau.
+4. da su no e vaf i mau. / da ha no vaf i no mau.
 5. shefe yam cai ama no kafe.
 6. mama ha no vaf ama du mau.